-\Learning center: Center offering assistance through tutors, workshops, computer programs, or audiovisual equipment in reading, writing, math, and skills such as taking notes, managing time, taking tests.
+\ Learning center: Center offering assistance through tutors, workshops, computer programs, or audiovisual equipment in reading, writing, math, and skills such as taking notes, managing time, taking tests.

-\Legal services: Free or low cost legal advice for a range of issues (personal and other).
+\ Legal services: Free or low cost legal advice for a range of issues (personal and other).

-Liberal arts/career combination: Program in which a student earns undergraduate degrees in two separate fields, one in a liberal arts major and the other in a professional or specialized major, whether on campus or through cross-registration.
+Liberal arts/career combination: Program in which a student earns undergraduate degrees in two separate fields, one in a liberal arts major and the other in a professional or specialized major, whether on campus or through

-Master's degree: An award that requires the successful completion of a program of study of at least the fulltime equivalent of one but not more than two academic years of work beyond the bachelor's degree.

-Minority affiliation (as admission factor): Special consideration in the admission process for members of designated racial/ethnic minority groups.
+Master's degree: An award that requires the successful completion of a program of study of generally one or two full-time equivalent academic years of work beyond the bachelor's degree.
+Some of these degrees, such as those in Theology (M.Div., M.H.L./Rav) that were formerly classified as "first-professional", may require more than two full-time equivalent Minority affiliation (as admission factor): Special consideration in the admission process for members of designated

-\Minority student center: Center with programs, activities, and/or services intended to enhance the college experience of students of color.

-Model United Nations: A simulation activity focusing on conflict resolution, globalization, and diplomacy.
-Assuming roles as foreign ambassadors and "delegates," students conduct research, engage in debate, draft resolutions, and may participate in a national Model UN conference.
+\ Minority student center: Center with programs, activities, and/or services intended to enhance the college experience Model United Nations: A simulation activity focusing on conflict resolution, globalization, and diplomacy.
+Assuming roles as foreign ambassadors and "delegates," students conduct research, engage in debate, draft resolutions, and may Native Hawaiian or Other Pacific Islander: A person having origins in any of the original peoples of Hawaii, Guam,